sarkamist/Tongues-Script/README.md

 ## !tongues --create (language)
 - **Configuration command:** Yes
 - **Target required:** None
+- **Example:** !tongues --create Draconic

 Creates a new handout template named after the provided language.
 ## !tongues --ability
 - **Configuration command:** Yes
 - **Target required:** Token representing a Character Sheet
+- **Example:** !tongues --ability

 Creates or updates a token ability named "Tongues" for the selected Character which will list all the languages known by the Character and send a message with the one selected.
-## !tongues --set (language:knowledge)
+## !tongues --set (language:knowledge%)
 - **Configuration command:** Yes
 - **Target required:** Token representing a Character Sheet
+- **Example:** !tongues --set Draconic | !tongues --set Draconic:50%

 Adds or updates knowledge of the provided language to the selected Character.
+Providing a knowledge % is optional.
 If the character has an ability named "Tongues" this command will run a ***!target --ability*** command for the selected Character once language knowledge is added.
 ## !tongues --unset (language)
 -**Configuration command:** Yes
 -**Target required:** Token representing a Character Sheet
+- **Example:** !tongues --unset Draconic

 Removes knowledge of the provided language from the selected Character.
 If the character has an ability named "Tongues" this command will run a ***!target --ability*** command for the selected Character once language knowledge is removed.